The Associated Press

-The price of oil climbed to near $96 a barrel Tuesday after fresh data from the U.S. suggested the world's largest economy keeps recovering.
+NEW YORK (AP) -- The price of oil climbed above $96 a barrel Tuesday after fresh U.S. economic data suggested the world's largest economy keeps recovering.

-Brent crude, used to price many kinds of oil imported by U.S. refineries, was up 27 cents to $108.44 a barrel on the ICE Futures exchange in London.
+Brent crude, used to price many kinds of oil imported by U.S. refineries, rose $1.19 to end at $109.36 a barrel on the ICE Futures exchange in London.

 In other energy futures trading on the Nymex: